septi0/usbackup/README.md

     - `schedule` - any cron expression.
 Example: 0 0 * * * (every day at midnight)
     - `age` - number followed by m, h, d (minutes, hours, days).
 Example: 1d
     - `on_demand` - no options
-- `backup_files` - folders to be backed up
+- `backup.files` - folders to be backed up
-- `backup_files.exclude` - files to be excluded from the backup
+- `backup.files.exclude` - files to be excluded from the backup
-- `backup_files.bwlimit` - bandwidth limit to be used when performing the backup
+- `backup.files.bwlimit` - bandwidth limit to be used when performing the backup
-- `backup_files.remote` - remote address to be used when performing the backup for the source files
+- `backup.files.remote` - remote address to be used when performing the backup for the source files
-- `backup_files.mode` - backup mode to be used when performing the files backup.
+- `backup.files.mode` - backup mode to be used when performing the files backup.
 Must be one of: incremental, full, archive **Note!** Archive mode is only available for local backups for now (backup_files.remote is incompatible with backup_files.mode=archive)
-- `backup_mysql` - mysql hosts to be backed up
+- `backup.mysql` - backup mysql on the specified host (1/0)
-- `backup_mysql.credentials_file` - mysql credentials to be used when performing the backup
+- `backup.mysql.credentials-file` - mysql credentials to be used when performing the backup
-- `backup_postgresql` - postgresql hosts to be backed up
+- `backup.postgresql` - backup postgresql the specified host (1/0)
-- `backup_postgresql.credentials_file` - postgresql credentials to be used when performing the backup
+- `backup.postgresql.credentials-file` - postgresql credentials to be used when performing the backup
-- `backup_openwrt` - openwrt hosts to be backed up
+- `backup.openwrt` - backup openwrt on the specified host (1/0)
-- `backup_truenas` - truenas hosts to be backed up (config files)
+- `backup.truenas` - backup truenas on the specified host (1/0)
 - `pre_backup_cmd` - command to be executed before the backup is started
 - `post_backup_cmd` - command to be executed after the backup is finished (regardless of the result)

 Valid format for remote hosts:

 ```
-<user>@<host>:<port>/<password>
+<user>:<password>@<host>:<port>
 ```

 With all the fields except `host` being optional.
 If no user is specified, the `root` user will be used.
 If no port is specified, the default port will be used for that service.
-If no password is specified, depending on the service it will either use credentials files or it will try to use the ssh keys (recomended way).
+If no password is specified, it will try to use ssh keys (recomended way).

-**Note!** Using passwords is not recommended as they will be stored as plain text in the configuration file, instead use ssh keys for file transfers / openwrt backups and credentials files for mysql backups.
+**Note!** Using passwords is not recommended as they will be stored as plain text in the configuration file, instead use ssh keys for file transfers / openwrt backups and credentials files for mysql/postgresql backups.

 ## Systemd service